Gallery Creation

 The Photonic widget facilitates the creation of a gallery shortcode using the wizard

-Working with Page Builders (🔗)
+Within Page Builders (🔗)

 While no specific module has been built for common page builders, you can use the Photonic Widget in Elementor or Beaver Builder.